SQream/sqream_docs/data_ingestion/sqloader_as_a_service.rst

      - Only changes made to the source table data since last load will be loaded into SQreamDB.
 Changes include transactions of ``INSERT``, ``UPDATE``, and ``DELETE`` statements.
 SQLoader recognizes tables by table name and metadata.
 Supported for Oracle only
    * - Incremental
      - ``inc``
      - Only changes made to the source table data since last load will be loaded into SQreamDB.
 Changes include transactions of ``INSERT`` statement.
 SQLoader recognizes the table by table name and metadata.
-Supported for Oracle only
+Supported for Oracle and Postgresql